IDAES/idaes-pse/docs/source/core/control_volume_0d.rst

 add_geometry
 ^^^^^^^^^^^^

-The add_geometry method creates a single variable within the control volume names `volume` index by time (allowing for varying volume over time).
+The add_geometry method creates a single variable within the control volume named `volume` indexed by time (allowing for varying volume over time).
 A number of other methods depend on this variable being present, thus this method should generally be called first.

 **Variables**